Growing gerbera daisies

 - Is your plant fine one day and collapses the next?
 It may be rot.
 A soft or mushy crown or roots mean it’s best to just toss the plant.
 To prevent this problem, water at soil level, keep moisture away from the crown, and let the potting mix dry out before watering again.

-See more articles about Dealing with Pests
+Dealing with Garden Pests

 You can buy gerbera seeds or save your own from the flowers you’ve let go.
 It’s a great way to save money — plus you’ll have more plants to plant in masses or spread around the garden.
 Most gerbera daisies are F1 hybrids, so about 75 percent of the first generation will bloom the same color as the parent in the first year.
 If you keep saving seeds, you’ll eventually end up with single flowers in colors closer to the species — pink or orange.
 To find out everything you need to do, click through the slideshow below for easy instructions.